World Bank lends Iraq $1.2 billion to face oil, security shocks

 These include efforts to make state-owned enterprises more efficient, improve management in the energy sector and reduce the dominance of state-owned commercial banks Rasheed Bank and Rafidain to leave space for private lenders.

-"For the first time, we have started leveling the playing field in the financial sector," Belhaj said.
+"For the first time, we have started levelling the playing field in the financial sector," Belhaj said.
 "This is really a major, major departure after years and years of monopoly."

-He also said it was essential for Iraq to keep up the pace of these reforms and maintain fiscal discipline even if the economic situation stabilizes.
+He also said it was essential for Iraq to keep up the pace of these reforms and maintain fiscal discipline even if the economic situation stabilises.

 "When tomorrow the prices of oil go back to acceptable levels for the Iraqis, they should not lose the incentive to continue with those reforms ...
 We are really setting our foot in the door for these reforms," he added.